Rachana-Paudel-zz/Cloud-Practitioner/Getting started with Networking/README.md

     It is responsible for communication across different networks.
 It provides the means of transferring variable-length network packets from a source to a destination host through one or more networks.

 4. Transport layer:
     It provides transport transfer of data between users, and it provides reliable data transfer services to the upper layers.
-The transport layer controls the reliability of a given link through flow control, segmenation and desegmentation, and error control.
-This layer also provides the acknowledgement of a successful data transmission and sends the next data if no errors occured.
+The transport layer controls the reliability of a given link through flow control, segmentation and desegmentation, and error control.
+This layer also provides the acknowledgement of a successful data transmission and sends the next data if no errors occurred.

 5. Session layer:
     It provides the mechanism for opening, closing, and managing a session between user application processes.
 Communication sessions consist of requests and responses that occur between applications.